koorchik/node-hadoop-streaming-utils/README.md

 ### Description

-There is a set of utils to read and process data line by line.
-So, next line will be read only after finishing processing previous one.
-It is easy when your callback is sync.
-When your callback is async you should return promise from it.
-Every iterating function returns a promise which will be resolved when all lines were processed.
+This modules contains a set of utils to read and process data line by line.
+So, next line will be read only after finishing processing the previous one.
+It is easy when your callback is synchronous.
+When your callback is asynchronous you should return a promise from it.
+Moreover, every iterating function returns a promise which will be resolved after finishing processing all lines.

 ### Functions working with json data

 **iterateJsonLines**

-Will read input line by line and will apply JSON.parse to every line.
+Will read input line by line and will apply JSON.parse to each line.

 ```
 hadoopUtils.iterateJsonLines(function(data) {  });